timbeaudet/knowledge_base/software/adobe_photoshop.md

 - Purpose: Paint all over the canvas with pen.
 	- Holding `ALT` will change temporarily to color picker, eye dropper.

+### Eraser Tool:
+- Hotkey: `E`
+- Purpose: To remove the paint on the current layer, making it transparent.

+### Color Swap:
+- Hotkey `X`
+- Purpose: Toggle between two different colors.
+Select the first color, press `X`, then select the second color.

 ### Move Tool:
 - Hotkey: `V`
 - Purpose: Move the selection or layer around the canvas.